Compukit UK101: Expansion

-The 40 pin expansion socket opened up the world to the UK101.
+The 40-pin expansion socket opened up the world to the UK101.
 One could attach a dual floppy disk controller (5.25") and a memory expansion card (40K max) to allow faster and reliable save/load of programs/data.

 A sound card became available, built around the General Instrument AY-3-8910, which together with a Peripheral Interface Adapter (PIA) WDC 65C21 chip, gave the UK101 audio abilities.

 The UK101 floppy disk interface utilised a PIA to control the floppy disk drive stepper motor and another ACIA to serialise the data written to the disk.

 A disk operating system was used to provide file storage capability but this resided in RAM and so reduced the available program space.

-Typically single or double sided 40 track floppy drives could be supported.
+Typically single or double-sided 40 track floppy drives could be supported.

-The power consumption of an expanded UK101 could require up to 5 Amps at 5.0Vdc (25 Watts), so heat dissipation and power supply de-coupling were common challenges.
+The power consumption of an expanded UK101 could require up to 5 amps at 5.0V DC (25 Watts), so heat dissipation and power supply decoupling were common challenges.
 Compare with a modern ARM microcontroller with similar capability at 0.5 Watts.